gapidobri/bolha-notifier/readme.md

 # List of urls to check
 urls:
   - "https://www.bolha.com/search/?keywords=camera"
+# Words to exclude when searching
+excluded_words:
+  - "sony"
 ```

 The app will check for `config.yaml` file in current directory and `/etc/bolha-notifier`.